Battle of Mosul (2016–2017): January 2017: Capturing east Mosul

 Iraqi forces continued their advance on 1 January 2017, capturing a part of the Karama district, taking near complete control of Intissar and Siha districts, and clearing the Salam district.
-The CTS linked up with Rapid Response Division during the day at the edge of al-Intissar and al-Quds, capturing more than 60% of east Mosul.
+The CTS linked up with Rapid Response Division during the day at the edge of al-Intissar and al-Quds, capturing more than 60 percent of east Mosul.
 Later that day, Iraqi forces captured the Yunus al-Sabaawi and Yafa districts in the southeastern part of the city, and also completely captured al-Intissar, as well as the districts of al-Malayeen, al-Kindi, and al-Arabi al-Thania.
 Iraqi Federal Police also captured the Gogjali-Intsar road and the strategic No. 60 Street to the southeast of Mosul.
 On 3 January, Iraqi forces stormed three districts.
 Iraqi Air Force airstrikes destroyed the office of ISIL's hisbah police located on Mosul-Tel Afar road, and several warfare utilities of the group.
 The Iraqi Federal Police also destroyed the headquarters of Jund al-Khilafa (Soldiers of the Caliphate), an ISIL explosives factory, and a drone headquarters in al-Mithaq district.
-Later that day, the CTS captured the Karama industrial neighborhood, the Industrial district, the Karama Silo (a flour mill), and a Mercedes Company building.
+Later that day, the CTS captured the Karama industrial neighborhood, the industrial district, the Karama Silo (a flour mill), and a Mercedes Company building.
 Iraqi forces later captured the area of exhibitions and the commercial complex to the south of the Ta'mim district, along with the Al-Hay al-Senai and al-Mithaq districts, as well as the Maaridh area to the east of Mosul.
 On 4 January, Iraqi forces cleared the Mithaq district and advanced in al-Wahda.
 The United Nations stated that civilian casualties had started increasing as Iraqi forces advanced in the city.
 The Federal Police and 9th Division captured Wahda after heavy clashes, bringing them closer to the city center, while ISIL counter-attacks in southeastern Mosul were repelled.
 Iraqi forces later captured the al-Moallemin and Sumer districts, as well as the Mosul-Kirkuk road.
 On the same day, the United States Department of Defense and the anti-ISIL Coalition stated that American advisers had entered Mosul with Iraqi forces.